How Affiliate Marketing Can Help Grow Your Business and Revenue

 - You sign up for their affiliate program and register yourself as an Affiliate Marketer.

-- You then get a special link (called as an affiliate link) which, when clicked, directs the user to the Merchant’s site and allows the Merchant to see which user clicked on your link.
+- Then you get a special link (or an affiliate link) which, directs the user to the Merchant’s site and allows the Merchant to see the user clicking on your link.

 - You promote your affiliate link on the internet.

-- When someone buys the product, you get paid your commission.
+- When someone buys the product, you earn your commission.

 What is an Affiliate Link?

-A link provided to affiliates by the merchant is called affiliate link.
-It directs the traffic from affiliate’s website to the merchant’s site and allows the marketer to keep track of who clicked on that link.
+A link provided to affiliates by the merchant is called an affiliate link.
+It directs the traffic from the affiliate’s website to the merchant’s site.
+Additionally, it allows the marketer to keep track of who clicked on that link.

 Affiliate link operation requires the sending of tracking codes upon user selection of the link (clicks on the link) that identifies which affiliate partner the user has come from.
-These tracking codes may be part of the hyperlink (visible to the user) or they may be sent along with the link when the user clicks on the hyperlink (hidden from the user).
+These tracking codes may be part of the hyperlink (visible to the user) or the user may send them along with the link when the user clicks on the hyperlink (hidden from the user).

-The tracking codes can also be used to update the processing of orders such as discounts or to direct the affiliate visitors to preferred products.
+You can also use the tracking codes to update the processing of orders such as discounts or to direct the affiliate visitors to preferred products.

 The affiliate agreement during the registration process of the affiliate program commonly states that the affiliate is responsible for arranging its own affiliate link and making sure that it connects to the advertiser’s website.

 When visitors to the affiliate website click on the affiliate link, it directs them to the web page of the Merchant’s website and also generates an affiliate ID code.
 When the user lands on the Merchant’s web page, the affiliate ID code is stored during the visitor’s session.
 If the visitor purchases a product, the affiliate ID is stored along with the order information.
-This order information and affiliate commission table is used to calculate the commissions that are paid to the affiliate partner.
+The commissions paid to the affiliate partner depends on the order information and affiliate commission table.

 How to use Affiliate Marketing to boost revenue generation

-According to the 2016 social media marketing report, 93 percent of marketers use Facebook to market themselves, while 76 percent of marketers use Twitter to do the same.
+According to the 2016 social media marketing report, 93 percent of marketers use Facebook to market themselves.
+The report also shows that 76 percent of marketers use Twitter to do the same.

-93 percent of consumers surveyed said that they use Pinterest to plan for purchases, and 75 percent have taken action from post inspirations on Instagram.
+According to marketing automation company Marketo, 60 percent of consumers said that they bought from a business because of something they saw on Twitter.
+Moreover, 93 percent of consumers said that they use Pinterest to plan for purchases.
+Also, 75 percent have taken action from post inspirations on Instagram.

-We have put together a few tactics that every Affiliate Marketer needs to be aware about before setting the ship on sail.
+We have put together a few tactics that every Affiliate Marketer should be aware of before starting their journey.

-Finding the right niche for your business can be one of the toughest tasks, particularly in the oversaturated market of 2017.
-A profitable affiliate niche will help you tap into a strong buyer’s market which is yet to be saturated by competition.
+Finding the right niche for your business is one of the toughest tasks in the oversaturated market of 2017.
+A profitable affiliate niche helps you tap into a strong buyer’s market.

-As an affiliate marketer, you should always know that your job is to sell someone else’s product on their behalf.
+As an affiliate marketer, your job is to sell someone else’s product on their behalf.
 As an outside salesperson, your best bet in tracking down a profitable section starts with finding a niche audience.
-Remember, products come and go, but evergreen audiences are forever.
+Products come and go, but evergreen audiences are forever.

-Health, wealth and relationships are three issues that will always need solutions.
-Consumers will always buy into products and services that help them to find relationships, regulate their diets, and help them to make more money.
+Health, wealth and relationships are three issues that always need solutions.
+Consumers always buy into products and services that help them to find relationships, regulate their diets, and make more money.

-The health market includes niches such as diets and weight loss, embarrassing problems, quit-smoking and medical issues to name but a few.
-EuroMonitor reports that the health and wellness industry will be worth $1 trillion globally in 2017.
-Diabetes.org reports that over $322 billion is spent in US on diabetes every year.
+The health market includes niches such as diets and weight loss, embarrassing problems, quit smoking and medical issues.
+Euromonitor reports that the health and wellness industry will be worth $1 trillion globally in 2017.
+Diabetes.org reports that over $322 billion is spent in the US on diabetes every year.

-Wealth covers internet marketing, Forex, gambling, lottery, jobs and employment, affiliate marketing, multi level marketing, business opportunities and more.
-The wealth industry in UK alone is worth £100bn, which’s twice as large as the hotel and restaurant industry.
+Wealth covers Forex, gambling, lottery, jobs and employment, affiliate marketing, business opportunities and more.
+The wealth industry in the UK alone is worth £100bn, which’s twice as large as the hotel and restaurant industry.
 The gambling industry is worth over $35.5 billion and the Forex industry trades over $5.1 trillion per day.

-Relationship refers to online dating, finding a husband / wife, how to maintain a healthy relationship with your spouse, getting your ex back and many more.
+Relationship refers to online dating, maintaining a healthy relationship, getting your ex back and such.
 StasticsBrain reports that 49,250,00 people in the US have tried online dating.
 Marriage Counselling can cost up to $200 an hour on average.
 And Neil Strauss just sold 2.5 million copies of his “pick-up artist” book, The Game by leveraging this concept.

-All this means that there’s a lot of money around for grabs, if you’re willing to help people with advices that make them healthier, wealthier and sexier.
+This means that there’s a lot of money around for grabs if you’re willing to help people with advice that makes them healthier, wealthier and sexier.

 Influencer marketing was rated as the fastest-growing online customer-acquisition channel, beating organic search, paid search and email marketing.
-A recent survey by Google Trends revealed 84% of marketers plan on executing at least one influencer marketing campaign during the next 12 months.
+A recent Google Trends survey reveals that 84% of marketers plan on executing at least one influencer marketing campaign during the next 12 months.

 Currently, 47% of online customers are using ad blockers.
 This is exactly where influencers come into the picture.
 People block ads but they never include influencers in the equation.
 Influencer marketing is a type of marketing that focuses on using key leaders, celebrities to drive the brand’s message to the market and to target those who have grown disinterested with advertising.
 As the world has shifted to social media, consumers look at fellow consumers to inform their purchasing decisions.
 Instead of looking at companies, as they did in the past, they now look at each other and at their favorite personalities (influencers), who are consolidating massive followings on YouTube, Instagram, Snapchat, Pinterest, and other platforms.

-So, rather than marketing directly to the consumers, you instead inspire / hire / pay influencers to get out the word for you.
-But before assigning the task of putting out the message, the marketer has to be aware about the target audience the influencer caters to.
-If Kim Kardashian is asked to sell lawn mowers then you probably can imagine the number of customers getting convinced.
+So, rather than marketing directly to the consumers, you instead inspire /hire/pay influencers to get out the word for you.
+But before assigning the task of putting out the message, the marketer has to be aware of the target audience the influencer caters to.

 Split testing is a way of comparing multiple versions of a web page (homepage or landing page) to find out which one converts visitors best.
 When the test is run, traffic to the page is split among the different versions and their performance is tracked.
 Whichever version converts the most at the end of the test, wins!

-Split testing is also known as A/B Testing or Bucket Testing in some places and can make a huge difference in the effectiveness of your marketing campaigns.
-If there is a way to know what works for your ecommerce business and what doesn’t, in this volatile of digital marketing, then no other plan can be better than that.
+Split testing, also known as A/B Testing or Bucket Testing can make a huge difference in your marketing campaigns.
+It helps you to know what works for your eCommerce business and what doesn’t.

 To master this craft, a marketer should know how to run a successful split test and be sure to make only small changes at a time.
 The opposite will make it difficult for the marketer to understand what gave rise to swings in conversion.